openbmc/docs/contributing.md

 these, making future maintenance difficult.

-Best practices for dbus interfaces
+Best practices for D-Bus interfaces
 ----------------------------------

- * New dbus interfaces should be reusable
+ * New D-Bus interfaces should be reusable

  * Type signatures should and use the simplest types possible, appropriate for the data passed.
 For example, don't pass numbers as ASCII strings.

- * New dbus interfaces should be documented in the 'docs' repository, at:
+ * New D-Bus interfaces should be documented in the 'docs' repository, at:

      https://github.com/openbmc/docs/blob/master/dbus-interfaces.md